Sir William ffolkes, 3rd Baronet

 ffolkes stood for parliament unsuccessfully at King's Lynn in 1874.
-At the 1880 general election he was elected Member of Parliament for King's Lynn.
-He held the seat until 1885.
-He became chairman of Norfolk County Council and was awarded KCVO in 1909.
+At the 1880 general election he was elected member of parliament for King's Lynn.
+He held the seat until defeated in 1885.
+He subsequently left the Liberals to join the Liberal Unionist Party, standing unsuccessfully for them in the 1900 election in the North West Norfolk constituency.
+He became chairman of Norfolk County Council in 1902 and was awarded KCVO in 1909.

-ffolkes lived at Hillington Hall and died at the age of 64.
+ffolkes lived at Hillington Hall and died in 1912 at the age of 64.

 ffolkes married Emily Charlotte Elwes, daughter of Robert Elwes of Congham House, Norfolk in 1875.
 His only daughter married John Dawnay, 9th Viscount Downe, and had issue.
 He was succeeded in the baronetcy by his cousin.